-It is this that, in respect of a particular category of offenders, is sought to be achieved by the provisions of the Gun Court Act 1974, relating to the jurisdiction and powers of a Full Court Division of the Gun Court.
-As has been pointed out, the practical consequence of these provisions as they stand would be to give to a court composed of members of the lower judiciary, jurisdiction to try and to punish by penalties, extending in the case of some offences to imprisonment for life, all criminal offences however grave, apart from murder or treason, committed by any person who has also committed an offence under s.
-20 of the Firearms Act 1967.
-Even if, by reason of the invalidity of s.
-8 (2) of the Act, the iurisdiction of the Full Court Division over that category of offender does not A extend to crimes in which no firearm is involved this would not, in their Lordships' view, affect the principle.
+It is this that, in respect of a particular category of offenders, is sought to be achieved by the provisions of the Gun Court Act 1974 relating to the jurisdiction and powers of a Full Court Division of the Gun Court.
+As has been pointed out, the practical consequence of these provisions as they stand would be to give to a court composed of members of the lower judiciary, jurisdiction to try and to punish by penalties, extending in the case of some offences to imprisonment for life, all criminal offences however grave, apart from murder or treason, committed by any person who has also committed an offence under s 20 of the Firearms Act 1967.
+Even if, by reason of the invalidity of s 8(2) of the 1974 Act, the jurisdiction of the Full Court Division over that category of offender does not extend to crimes in which no firearm is involved this would not, in their Lordships' view, affect the principle.
 It would not reduce the gravity of the class of offences which the Full Court Division had jurisdiction to try or the severity of the sentences which it had power to impose.
 Its only effect would be a reduction, which would probably be only slight, in the number of cases to be tried by a Full Court Division.
-B In their Lordship reduction of the several probability of the several probability